 All of this assumes that you are mostly interested in running full Virtual Machines and other IaaS services and resources.
 But the concept of Infrastructure as a Service is rooted in the ability of users to create and enable resources on their own.

 For example, you may be working with containerized applications rather than VMs.
 In this case, you may need different kinds of Infrastructure as a Service.
 You may need VMs on which to run your containers, or a container orchestration platform such as Kubernetes.

 You may also want to provide these resources in an “as a Service” way.
-For example, Mirantis Container Cloud enables you to provide users with a UI from which they can create and provision their own Swarm or Kubernetes-based Docker Enterprise clusters, either on-premise or on Amazon Web Services.
+For example, Mirantis Container Cloud enables you to provide users with a management UI from which they can create and provision their own clusters running Mirantis Kubernetes Engine, either on-premise or on Amazon Web Services.